graciadong/website/content/courses/stat231/tut4.md

 This week (Friday, June 28), I will be teaching two tutorial sections this week (11:30 -- 12:20 & 14:30 -- 15:20)

 In this tutorial, we'll go over the [problem](../supp/tut4_Q.pdf).
-The answer can be found [here](../supp/tut4_sol.pdf)
+The supplementary can be found [here](../supp/tut4_supp.pdf).

 * * *

 Note: This time, there is only one problem.

 * a.
-QQ plot for checking Gaussian assumption (p.
+[Yes] QQ plot for checking Gaussian assumption (p.
 80).

 "A qqplot is a graph for which the expected plot would reasoonably be astraight line plot if the Gaussian model is a good fit."
+Hence the assumption is reasonable.

 * b. **Confidence interval** for $\mu$.